Race relations in America seem to be hitting a tipping point.

 There are parts of Rhode Island where there’s a high level of diversity — where people of all walks of life come together.
 We decided to shine a light on those places today.

 Using a standard measure of diversity, we ranked all 8 cities in Rhode Island from most to least diverse.
-Here’s a look at the top ten:

-Providence took the number one over all spot for diversity in Rhode Island.
+So what city is the most diverse in Rhode Island?
+According to the most Census data, Providence took the number one over all spot for diversity in Rhode Island.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Rhode Island ranked as a state, we have a ranking of the most diverse states in Ameria.